-Identify the input voltage marked on the battery charger, and plug it in to an appropriate power source.10 The power source must be equipped with a ground fault circuit interrupter, in order to reduce the risk of electrical shocks.
+Identify the input voltage marked on the battery charger, and plug it in to an appropriate power source.
+A ground fault circuit interrupter is necessary to reduce the risk of electrical shocks.

-MARNING: Power source must be equipped with ground fault circuit interrupter.
+WARNING: Make sure power source is equipped with ground fault circuit interrupter.